-- The Superintendent or the Chief Emergency Officer will be contacted by the MCSD or the off-scene command post. - The Chief Emergency Officer/designee will assign District Emergency Response Team members to coordinate with off-campus command and to initiate district and building-level responses as necessary.
+- The Superintendent, Chief Emergency Officer, or District Safety Coordinator, (Michael Paladino @ 506-7817 or 359-7813) will be contacted by the MCSO or the off-scene command post. - The Chief Emergency Officer/designee will assign District Emergency Response Team members to coordinate with off-campus command and to initiate district and building-level responses as necessary.

-All Hazards Philosophy
+All Hazards Philosophy and Emergency Response Options:

-The Rush-Henrietta District Wide Safety Plan and the 14 Building-Level Emergency Response Plans are created with the understanding that we can deal with any emergency incident with six immediate options.
+The Rush-Henrietta District Wide Safety Plan and the 11 Building Emergency Response Plans are created with the understanding that we can deal with any emergency incident with six options (annexes).
 They are: